entropicalabs/openqaoa-website/docs/hackatons/bath-challenge.md

 ###  **STEP 1.
 Find the cost Hamiltonian**

 First things first: what are we trying to do?
-We are given a graph with $N$ vertexes and some connectivity, and a set of $k$ colors.
-The optimization problem then is to **find a color for each vertex such that no edge connects two vertexes of same color.** Four simple examples are given by the following choices of graphs and coloring:
+We are given a graph with $N$ vertices and some connectivity, and a set of $k$ colors.
+The optimization problem then is to **find a color for each vertex such that no edge connects two vertices of same color.** Four simple examples are given by the following choices of graphs and coloring:

 <img src="/img/graph-ex-1.png" alt="graph1" width="40%" style="display: float; margin-right: 2.5%; margin-left: 2.5%;">
 <img src="/img/graph-ex-2.png" alt="graph2" width="40%" style="display: float; margin-right: 2.5%; margin-left: 2.5%;">